-Student name: Date of occurrence: Date of debriefing meeting: Time of debriefing meeting: Location of debriefing meeting: Names of individuals attending the debriefing meeting include the employees involved and at least one employees not involved): Job title of employee and/or relation to student: Documentation reviewed during meeting (must includ IEP and/or safety plan if applicable): de at least the occurrence report; and BIP, IHP, Identification of patterns of behavior and proportiona involved: te response, i f any, in the student and employees
+Student name: Date of occu irrence: Date of debriefing meeting: Time of debr riefing meeting: Location of debriefing meeting: Names of individuals attending the debriefing meeting include the employees involved and at least one employees was not involved): Job title of employee and/or relation to student: Documentation reviewed during meeting (must includ IEP and/or safety plan if applicable): le at least the o occurrence report; and BIP, IHP, Identification of patterns of behavior and proportionat involved: te response, if any, in the student and employees

-Possible alternative responses, if any, to the incident/le ess restrictive means, if any: Additional resources, if any, that could facilitate those alternative responses in the future: Plans for additional follow up actions, if any: This form has been reviewed and completed by the under has been sent to the student's guardian within three schools.
-Employee Date of delivered to Parent/Guardian Method of Transmittal
+Possible alternative responses, if any, to the incident/less restrictive means, if any:

+Additional resources, if any, that could facilitate those alternative responses in the future:

+Plans for additional follow up actions, if any:

+This form has been reviewed and completed by the undersigned employee.
+A written copy of this form has been sent to the student's guardian within three school days of the debriefing meeting.

+Employee

+Date of delivered to Parent/Guardian

+Method of Transmittal